 The majority of roofs that are affected by ultraviolet light consist of flat roofing materials such as: EPDM, TPO, Built-Up-Roofing [BUR], and Modified Bitumen.
 The UV rays will often eat through these materials allowing water to seep through.
 Because we are at a higher elevation, UV light has less atmosphere to travel through and there for is far stronger.

 How do you protect against Ultraviolet light?

-Most roofing materials that are affected by the sun's Ultraviolet light are flat roof membranes.
-We recommend using a roof coating to protect your roofing investment and help block out the sun's powerful rays.
+As we mentioned, most roofing materials that are affected by the sun’s Ultraviolet light are flat roof membranes.
+We recommend using a roof coating to protect your roofing investment and help block out the sun’s powerful rays.

 Click Here to learn more.

 Want to learn more about UV light and how it can affect not only your roof but you as well?